 Arrange a visit to one of the nearby Maasai villages to learn more about the magnificent culture that has defined this corner of Africa for centuries.

-With Naboisho’s focus on conservation, a number of research programmes are conducted within the conservancy, and resident researchers are often available to share their exciting findings with guests in the camp.
+With Naboisho’s focus on conservation, a number of research programmes are conducted within the conservancy, and resident researchers are sometimes available to share their exciting findings with guests in the camp.

 Hot-air balloon safaris